 Enjoy the essence of We are the Earth, Walking on Earth–the Spring 2020 Earth Holder Retreat at Deer Park Monastery–in these four Dharma Talks.

 Extinction Rebellion is organizing non-violent action around the world to bring compassionate attention to the climate crisis.
-In this video, Plum Village monastics–Br Phap Linh and Sr Hein Nghiem–discuss their experience with the rebellion, strategies for non-violent action and continuing beautifully.
+In this video, Plum Village monastics–Br Phap Linh and Sr Hien Nghiem–discuss their experience with the rebellion, strategies for non-violent action and continuing beautifully.
 CLICK HERE to watch.

 CLICK HERE to learn about Earth Holders’